Capoeira Angola: First capoeira Angola center

-During the 1920s, Mestre Noronha, his brother Livino and many other capoeira Angola mestres, founded the Centro de Capoeira Angola at Ladeira de Pedra, Liberdade neighbourhood, in Salvador, Bahia.
-Founding mestres were: Noronha, Livino, Maré, Amorzinho, Raimundo ABR, Percílio, Geraldo Chapeleiro, Juvenal Engraxate, Geraldo Pé de Abelha, Zehi, Feliciano Bigode de Seda, Bonome, Henrique Cara Queimada, Onça Preta, Cimento, Algemiro Grande Olho de Pombo longshoreman, Antonio Galindo, Antonio Boca de Porco stevedore, Candido Pequeno Argolinha de Ouro champion of Bahia, Lúcio Pequeno, Paquete do Cabula.
-The colours of this centre were green and yellow, the colours of the Brazilian flag, and they were symbolized on the clothes worn by the disciples.
-There were clear combat rules in their capoeira Angola center:
+During the 1920s, Mestre Noronha, his brother Livino, and other capoeira Angola mestres were involved in the organization of capoeira groups in Salvador, Bahia, including the Centro de Capoeira Angola at Ladeira de Pedra, in the Liberdade neighbourhood.

+According to the manuscripts of Mestre Noronha, several capoeira mestres were associated with this group, including Noronha, Livino, Maré, Amorzinho, Raimundo ABR, Percílio, Geraldo Chapeleiro, Juvenal Engraxate, Geraldo Pé de Abelha, Zehi, Feliciano Bigode de Seda, Bonome, Henrique Cara Queimada, Onça Preta, Cimento, Algemiro Grande Olho de Pombo, Antonio Galindo, Antonio Boca de Porco, Candido Pequeno Argolinha de Ouro, Lúcio Pequeno, and Paquete do Cabula.

+The colours of this centre were green and yellow, the colours of the Brazilian flag, and they were represented in the clothing worn by its disciples.

+The group also maintained specific rules for capoeira Angola demonstrations:

-The capoeirista who is dragged by a rasteira in a demonstration or a rabo de arraia or a joelhada or a balão boca de calças or a escoramento de coxa is considered defeated.
-The adversary is considered beaten if acknowledging his defeat immediately outside the demonstration.
-These are rules of capoeira angola.
-The combat ring is 4 meters by 4, there will be a capoeira angola judge to judge the angola player who is superior in attack.
+The capoeirista who is defeated by a rasteira, a rabo de arraia, a joelhada, a balão boca de calças, or an escoramento de coxa is considered defeated.
+The adversary is considered beaten if he acknowledges his defeat immediately outside the demonstration.
+These are rules of capoeira Angola.
+The combat ring is 4 meters by 4, and there will be a capoeira Angola judge to evaluate which player is superior in attack.